navneetkrai/Playwright-e2e/README.md

 ## Framework Design

-This automation solution is implemented using Playwright with TypeScript.

-For the scope of this assignment, a straightforward test structure was used to focus on automating a complete end-to-end customer booking journey and validating critical business functionality.
+The framework follows the Page Object Model (POM) design pattern for maintainability and scalability.

+### Structure

+pages/
+- Contains page objects.

+tests/
+- Contains test specifications.

-Key design considerations:
+### Key design considerations:

-Playwright Test Runner for test execution and reporting.
+- Playwright Test Runner for test execution and reporting.
-TypeScript for improved readability and type safety.
+- TypeScript for improved readability and type safety.
-End-to-end test coverage of the booking workflow.
+- End-to-end test coverage of the booking workflow.
-Assertions added throughout the journey to validate UI behavior and booking outcomes.
+- Assertions added throughout the journey to validate UI behavior and booking outcomes.
-Reusable constants and test data separated where appropriate.
+- Reusable constants and test data separated where appropriate.
-HTML reports generated through Playwright for test execution results.
+- HTML reports generated through Playwright for test execution results.

 ---